msuperdock/agda-unused/README.md

 ## Global

-If the `--global` flag is given, we perform a global check.
-That is, the items in scope in the given module, both definitions and imports, are treated as the public interface of the project, and will not be marked unused.
-The publicly accessible items in dependencies of the given module may be marked unused, unlike the default behavior.
+If the `--global` flag is given, all declarations in the given file must be imports.
+The set of imported items is treated as the public interface of the project; these items will not be marked unused.
+The public items in dependencies of the given module may be marked unused, unlike the default behavior.
 We also check for unused files.

-To perform a global check on an Agda project, you may want to create a module that imports exactly the intended public interface of your project.
+To perform a global check on an Agda project, first create a file that imports exactly the intended public interface of your project.
 For example:

 File `All.agda`: